-Before entering the lobby, visitors will be greeted by new security measures and locked doors protecting students from outside facilities.
+Before entering the lobby, visitors are greeted by new security measures and locked doors protecting students from outside facilities.
 In the front lobby of the building is the large, printed North Augusta High School logo, and a lounge for guests.
 Also in the lobby area, is a hall of fame.

-After passing the lobby, guests will approach the main office where the guidance counselors, administration staff, and the principal’s office are located.
-Once leaving the new main office, guests will walk into a college-style environment giving the college appeal of a higher education to students.
+After passing the lobby, guests approach the main office where the guidance counselors, administration staff, and the principal’s office are located.
+Once leaving the new main office, guests walk into a college-style environment giving the college appeal of a higher education to students.

 “The teachers who are sharing rooms, get the rooms that the freshmen left from.”
-Murphy continued, “Students will now come down Jacket Lane to get to the cafeteria in the morning.”
+Murphy continued, “Students now come down Jacket Lane to get to the cafeteria in the morning.”

 Some of the electives such as art, robotics, culinary arts, JROTC, engineering now have new modernized rooms as well.
-The art room has desk with storage that are locked with keys, the culinary arts class now have bakery areas for the students to display and sell baked goods, the JROTC now has a students’ dressing room, armory room, and office desk, and the robotics room has a large wooden work space with tall chairs and a solid wood surface to work on.
+The art room has desks with storage that are locked with keys, the culinary arts class now have bakery areas for the students to display and sell baked goods, the JROTC now has a students’ dressing room, armory room, and office desk, and the robotics room has a large wooden work space with tall chairs and a solid wood surface to work on.

 According to Murphy, all classrooms have surround sound and smart projectors.
 The building has automatic sensors, plumbing, ramps, elevators for those who are disabled, and connector hallways so students will not have to walk in the rocky paths.